 What is copyright?

 The copyright is grounded in the U.S. Constitution and granted by law for original works of authorship fixed in a tangible medium of expression.
 Copyright law covers both published and unpublished works.
-Works covered by copyright range from books, music, paintings, sculpture, and films, to computer programs, databases, advertisements, maps, and technical drawings.
+A copyright lawyer can help you with a range of copyright matters from books, music, paintings, sculpture, and films, to computer programs, databases, advertisements, maps, and technical drawings.

 What does copyright protection cover?